dannycahoon/apiWorkshop/scenarios/warrantyClaim/README.md

 Take a moment to review your implementation so far.
 Notice the difference between the *Key Validation*, *Application Rate Limiting* and *Header Validation* policies in your API?
 The first two should have a dotted line indicating that they are saved as draft.

 ###### Extra Credit
 Go ahead and re-deploy your API.
+Follow [Deploying an API](../../tutorials/manage/apis/deploy_api) if you need a reminder of how to do this.
 Once deployed, or requesting deployment, look at the API Deployment from the gateway perspective.
 Expand the API deployment.
 Do you see the policies that are in draft?

 ##### Interface Filtering
 Apply the *Interface Filtering* policy, which is used to filter requests based on the resources and methods specified in the request.
 Here, you’ll configure this policy to pass GET requests to one resource, /tickets (which returns all tickets) but reject any other type of request.